Borgen (TV series): Reception

 With several middle of the road 3/6 star ratings, the Danish media's reaction to the third series was noticeably less positive than for the first two series.
 Politiken commented that the third series "ended like a soap opera" and "never succeeded in breaking free from predictability"; with Berlingskes review declaring that while the third series "tied up the loose ends in pretty bows and was, like the rest of the series, well performed, it was also insidiously dull".
 Tabloid paper BT however claimed that the series "finished on a peak" and with this third season had "become the best Danish series in years".
 The critique came after several months where storylines from the third series in an unprecedented manner for a Danish drama series had sparked media headlines and created hefty debates in real life Danish politics on, among other issues, prostitution and pig farming, epitomised by Danish MP Mai Henriksen from Conservative People's Party, who was widely accused by colleagues and journalists of advocating a bill of rights for prostitutes, solely because she was inspired by Borgen.

-For the fourth season, the review aggregator website Rotten Tomatoes reported an approval rating of 100% based on 17 reviews, with an average rating of 9.5/10.
+For the fourth season, the review aggregator website Rotten Tomatoes reported an approval rating of 95% based on 19 reviews, with an average rating of 9.5/10.
 The website's critics consensus reads, "Borgen returns after an extended hiatus with its emotional heft and political intelligence wholly intact, reasserting itself as the best kind of brainy escapism."
-Metacritic gave the series a weighted average score of 87 out of 100 based on 7 reviews, indicating "universal acclaim".